Incessant rains wash away road diversions, uproot trees, damage houses in Jharkhand

 But, the situation is under control there, he said.

-The weather department has issued alert for heavy rains in many districts on Saturday.
+The local MeT office has issued an alert for heavy rain in many districts on Saturday.

 "Light to moderate rainfall at most places with heavy to very heavy rainfall at a few places is very likely today and isolated extremely heavy rainfall is also very likely over Northwest Jharkhand," Ranchi Meteorological Centre in-charge Abhishek Anand said.